UKCloud/documentation/articles/azure/azs-gs.md

 Azure provides a command line interface (CLI) that you can use to manage your Azure resources.
 For example, you can use the Azure CLI to create virtual machines and deploy Azure Resource Manager templates.

-For more information, including steps for setting up the Azure CLI with UKCloud for Microsoft Azure and a list of known issues, see:
+For more information, including steps for setting up the Azure CLI with UKCloud for Microsoft Azure, see:

 - [Configure AzureCLI Environment](azs-how-configure-cli.md)